Study by the University of St. Gallen and zeag shows what HRM has to do in the future

 The employees' loyalty, which is so important in the context of the deficit of skilled personnel, and the innovative power that is so decisive in our accelerated world, are clearly in their noses.

-- While network companies tend to score higher in innovation, you have to cut back on employee retention.
+- While network companies are more likely to score in the area of innovation, you have to cut back on employee retention.

 - The individualized companies are better able to retain the employees and they enjoy a higher overall company performance.
-However, the innovative power is left behind a bit.
+However, the innovative power is somewhat left behind.

 - Even in the royal class of the innovative enterprises must be taken down.
 They are lagging behind in the company's performance as the high investments are not yet amortized and the structures are not yet as well-established as in the old-established corporate practice.